Eleanor Laing

 Eleanor Fulton Laing, Baroness Laing of Elderslie, (born 1 February 1958), is a British Conservative Party politician who served as Member of Parliament (MP) for Epping Forest from 1997 to 2024.
 She served in the shadow cabinets of Michael Howard and David Cameron.
 From 2013 to 2024, Laing was a Deputy Speaker of the House of Commons and was the first female Chairman of Ways and Means from 2020 to 2024.
-She had one of the longest tenures in the speaker's chair.
+She had one of the longest tenures in the Speaker's chair.
 She became a member of the House of Lords in 2024.

 Laing stood down from the House of Commons at the 2024 general election and was appointed to the House of Lords.
-Having served as an MP for 27 years, she is one of the longest-serving female MPs in British history.

 Early life and career

 Eleanor Pritchard was born on 1 February 1958 in Paisley, Renfrewshire, and raised in the nearby village of Elderslie, where her father was a councillor.
 She was privately educated at St Columba's School, an independent school.
-Laing graduated from Edinburgh University with Master of Arts and Bachelor of Laws degrees.
-She was the first female President of the Edinburgh University Students' Association.
+Laing graduated from University of Edinburgh with Master of Arts and Bachelor of Laws degrees.
+She was the first female President of the University of Edinburgh Students' Association.
 She worked as a solicitor in Edinburgh and the City of London.

 At the 1987 general election, Laing stood as the Conservative candidate in Paisley North, coming second with 15.8% of the vote behind the Labour incumbent Allen Adams.

 In 1995, she sought selection for Southend West, but was narrowly defeated in the selection process by David Amess, the sitting MP for Basildon.